The Undying City

 Blockout

-After the Blockout was finished I began dressing up the level to create an atmospheric setting and sell the immersion.
+Dressing up the level to create an atmospheric setting and immerse the player in the story.

 Setdressing